Our beauty editor has found the best anti-ageing hair colour tricks for both coloured and naturally greying hair.

 Brands are savvy to your changing needs, so care and colour technology has not only caught up with our hair’s ageing process, but outfoxed it entirely.

-The days of mandatory dryness and mad wiry greys are over, instead we can preserve and improve the quality of our hair so it looks, behaves and feels just how we want it to.
+The days of mandatory dryness and harsh greys are over, instead you can preserve and improve the quality of your hair so it looks, behaves and feels just how you want it to.
 Your best hair days are yet to come.

 Here’s our list of the best products for enhancing your natural colour or making your colour last longer:

-Whichever way you colour, THE product to keep that fabulous new shade in excellent condition is Inoar Concionador BB Cream Shampoo, R245 for 250ml.
+Whichever way you colour, the product to keep that fabulous new shade in excellent condition is Inoar Concionador BB Cream Shampoo, R280 for 250ml.

 This light cream formula is packed with strength rebuilding omegas and a combination of deeply hydrating oils such as linseed, sesame and macadamia – instantly adding shine and softness.

-There’s no rule that says greys must be battled.
+There’s no rule that says grey hair must be hidden.
 A glossy, nicely maintained head of silver is just as fabulous as any expensive dye job, and you’ll love what ditching the dye does for your condition.

-“To make the transition I would recommend embracing grey partially at first.
-Mixing in other shades that complement the skin tone will keep the look youthful.” says Josh Wood Atelier’s Sibi Bolan.
+“To make the transition I recommend embracing grey partially at first.
+Mixing in other shades that complement your skin tone will keep your look youthful.” says Josh Wood Atelier’s Sibi Bolan.

-“At home opt for a semi-permanent colour, which is less opaque than permanent so feels less blocky and is easier to grow out.”
+“At home, opt for a semi-permanent colour, which is less opaque than permanent so it feels less blocky and is easier to grow out.”

-Great to try is TRESemmé Expert Selection Keratin Smooth Shine Oil, R59,99 for 50ml – it gives hair a super shiny boost and leaves it feeling silky smooth with marula, almond and coconut oils.
+A great product to try is TRESemmé Expert Selection Keratin Smooth Shine Oil, R86,99 for 50ml – it gives hair a super shiny boost and leaves it feeling silky smooth with marula, almond and coconut oils.